-The number of RSUs granted to each NEO was determined by dividing three times the NEO's base salary and target short-term incentive opportunity by an assumed stock price of \$18.05 per share, and then awarding 50% of the resulting amount in the form of the performance-based RSUs.
-Our CEO and CFO were not included in this incentive program at their request because the program was developed to provide additional incentive to top managers.
+The number of RSUs granted to each NEO was determined by dividing an amount equal to three times the sum of the NEO's base salary and target short-term incentive opportunity by an assumed stock price of \$22.00 per share, and then awarding a percentage of the resulting amount in the form of the performance-based RSUs.
+Our CEO and CFO were not included in this incentive program at their request because the program was developed to provide additional incentive to other top managers.
 The numbers of RSUs granted to each NEO are listed below:

-Robert A. Whitman
+• Robert A. Whitman -

-Stephen D. Young
+• Stephen D. Young -

-• M. Sean Covey 20,776
+• M. Sean Covey 17,045

-• Shawn D. Moon 20,776
+• Shawn D. Moon 17,045

-• Scott J. Miller 33,241
+• Scott J. Miller 13,636

-The Company utilized a Monte Carlo simulation to determine the fair value and service period of the award.
-Although the term of this plan is five years, the applicable non-cash compensation expense will be recognized over a sixteen-month period ending October 2014.
+The Company utilized a Monte Carlo simulation to determine the fair value of and service period for the award.
+Although the term of this program is five years, the applicable non-cash compensation expense will be recognized over a seven-month period ending January 2014.